Six Bard PowerPort Lawsuits Will Go Before Juries Between May 2026 and Feb. 2027

 Bard PowerPort Lawsuit Lawyers

-Due to similar facts and law raised in the complaints, a Bard PowerPort multidistrict litigation was established in July 2023 in the District of Arizona under U.S. District Judge David G. Campbell to streamline discovery and pretrial proceedings.
+Due to similar facts and law raised in the complaints brought throughout the federal court system, a Bard PowerPort MDL (multidistrict litigation) was established in July 2023, centralizing claims brought on behalf of individuals nationwide before U.S. District Judge David G. Campbell in the District of Arizona, for streamlined discovery and pretrial proceedings.

-Judge Campbell has ordered the parties to prepare for a series of “bellwether” trials that will provide parties the opportunity to see how juries respond to evidence and testimony likely to be repeated throughout the litigation.
+Early in the litigation, Judge Campbell ordered the parties to prepare for a series of “bellwether” trials that will provide lawyers the opportunity to test the strengths and weaknesses of the claims, and potentially promote settlement discussions to resolve the lawsuits.

 Earlier this year, the Court selected six claims that are eligible for the first bellwether trials, which have been undergoing final preparations.

-In a case management order (PDF) issued on November 14, Judge Campbell laid out the schedule for the bellwether trials with the first trial scheduled for April 21, 2026, followed by trial dates on July 7, August 18, October 13, December 1, and February 2, 2027.
+In a case management order (PDF) issued on November 14, Judge Campbell laid out the schedule for the bellwether trials, indicating that the first case will go before a jury on April 21, 2026, followed by trial dates on July 7, August 18, October 13, December 1, and February 2, 2027.
 The schedule sets the trials several weeks later than originally thought.
 The first trial, involving claims by Robert Cook of Minnesota, was originally scheduled to begin on March 2, 2026.

 While the outcomes of these early bellwether trials will not have any binding impact on other claims pending in the MDL or state courts, they will be closely watched by lawyers involved in the litigation.
 The average jury awards are expected to have a major impact on future Bard PowerPort lawsuit settlement negotiations.